imdeepmind/imdeepmind.github.io/docs/databases/database-systems/tuple-oriented-storage.md

 ### Notes & trade-offs

-- VACUUM is necessary to reclaim space and update statistics—the more frequently you vacuum, the less bloat and the better the optimizer statistics.
+- VACUUM is necessary to reclaim space and update statistics—the more frequently we vacuum, the less bloat and the better the optimizer statistics.
 - Reclaiming/deleting tuples requires careful management of concurrency and durability (WAL) to ensure other transactions cannot read partially-deleted states.
 - Some reclamation processes only mark slots available for reuse (so physical layout doesn't change), while table-rewrite operations will physically compact data and change tuple offsets.